August Turak: entrepreneur and author at augustturak.com.

 In Business Secrets of the Trappist Monks: One CEO’s Quest for Meaning and Authenticity, August Turak shares how what he learned from working with the Trappist Monks translated into business success for him in the secular world.
 It’s a qualitative rather than a quantitative approach that makes all the difference.

-I’m finding it fascinating that this qualitative approach employed by the Trappist monks and by August Turak are also reinforcing and validating the message that I am learning from the interviews at 5 Minutes to Process Improvement Success. and Exploring Forward-Thinking Workplaces.
+I’m finding it fascinating that this qualitative approach employed by the Trappist monks and by August Turak is also reinforcing and validating the message that I am learning from the interviews at 5 Minutes to Process Improvement Success and Exploring Forward-Thinking Workplaces.

 As August so eloquently states: